About Us

 Early Pioneers in Regenerative Development

-Our co-founders have spent three decades working together to pioneer the discipline of Regenerative Development, animated by the belief that human communities can become sources of health, rather than degradation, for the ecological systems they inhabit.
+Our co-founders spent three decades working to pioneer the discipline of regenerative development, animated by the belief that human communities can become sources of health, rather than degradation, for the ecological systems they inhabit.

 As the US-based collaborative Regenesis Group, we used our work with forward-thinking developers, land stewards, and planning entities to create and field-test a robust methodology for regenerative development projects.